darius-lam/stacklife_noble/README.md

 ### Installation

-Use the git clone command to get the latest version of StackLife:
+Use the git clone command to get the latest version of StackLife

-    git clone git://github.com/harvard-lil/stacklife.git

 ### Supporting MySQL database